apache/activemq-artemis/docs/user-manual/en/configuring-transports.md

   value.
 When set value to zero or negative integer this feature is turned off.
   Changing value needs to restart server to take effect.

+- `autoStart`.
+Determines whether or not an acceptor will start automatically when the broker is started.
+Default value is `true`.

 ### Configuring Netty Native Transport

 Netty Native Transport support exists for selected OS platforms.
 This allows